mkawalec/fluxapp-react-london/slides/ease-of-use.md

   the dispatch phase
 - We've created an instantly pluggable context aware fetcher (transparently supports cookies on server side requests) and router
+- You can bind to all failed actions with `action.failed` metaaction